 passing an extensive examination based on the INCOSE Systems Engineering

-Handbook v3.2.2.
-This two-day course provides you with the detailed
+Handbook v4.0.
+This three-day course provides you with the detailed

 knowledge and practice that you need to pass the CSEP examination.